top of page

 Looking for earlier editions?
 Explore our comprehensive archive featuring every issue of Trauma Matters.
 Search by year, topic, season, author, and more!
 Click here to start your search.

 Are you an expert on trauma, represent an organization providing trauma-informed care, or have lived experience with addiction or trauma?
 Share your knowledge and insights with our community by submitting articles to Trauma Matters.
 Whether you have a narrative, research findings, case studies, or best practices to share, your contribution will help us to educate and empower others in the field.
 Be a part of the conversation that shapes the future of trauma-informed care!
-To contribute, contact our editor, Alana Valdez at [email protected].
+Contact us at [email protected] to contribute.

 INSIDE THIS ISSUE: